juankypunk/openrarp/README.md

 <img src="images/openrarp_logo_large.png" width="150px" alt="openrarp logo"/>

 ## Open Residential Area Resource Planning
 A web application to manage the fees of the owners of a neighborhood community.
 Reading of water meters, analysis of water consumption and billing.
 Historical of readings.
 Creation of remittances (SEPA direct debit files).
 CSV exports.
+Spanish language.

 ## Previous requirements
 - Apache2 Web Server